An Elementary Proof of the Near Optimality of LogSumExp Smoothing: Abstract

 \section{Abstract}

-We consider the design of smoothings of the (coordinate-wise) max function in $\R^d$ in the infinity norm.
+We consider the design of smoothings of the (coordinate-wise) max function in $\mathbb{R}^d$ in the infinity norm.
 The LogSumExp function $f(x)=\ln(\sum^d_i\exp(x_i))$ provides a classical smoothing, differing from the max function in value by at most $\ln(d)$.
 We provide an elementary construction of a lower bound, establishing that every overestimating smoothing of the max function must differ by at least $\sim 0.8145\ln(d)$.
-Hence, LogSumExp is optimal up to constant factors.
-However, in small dimensions, we provide stronger, exactly optimal smoothings attaining our lower bound, showing that the entropy-based LogSumExp approach to smoothing is not exactly optimal.
+Hence, LogSumExp is optimal up to small constant factors.
+However, { we provide strictly stronger smoothings showing the entropy-based LogSumExp approach is not exactly optimal.} In small dimensions, we propose exactly optimal smoothings, attaining our lower bound.